DavisPL-Teaching/189c/lecture6/README.md

 # Lecture 6: Formal Verification

 This lecture begins the second half of the course!
-We will start with some slides.
-Then, we will continue with this file.

 To follow along:
 - `lecture6/README.md`
 - `lecture6/Slides.pdf`
 - [Repo](https://github.com/DavisPL-Teaching/189C/)

+We will start with some general motivational slides.
+Then, we will continue with this file.

 (Switch to slides)